softwarefactory-project/sf-docs/docs/user/zuul_user.rst

   for further details. *Name* is the name of the node as it will appear in the job's playbook inventory.

-The previous example expects the Ansible playbook "playbooks/unittests.yaml" (or "playbooks/unittests/run.yaml") to be present in the project's repository.
+The previous example expects the Ansible playbook "playbooks/unittests.yaml" to be present in the project's repository.
 Here is an example of what this playbook could contain:

 .. code-block:: yaml